asallh/Pokemon-Search-Engine/README.md

 - Need to address issue in the case that a pokemon only has a single type (Complete)

-- Need to fix:

-1) Search no longer working with the implementation of the Dynamic Genration of the Pokemon
+- Search no longer working with the implementation of the Dynamic Genration of the Pokemon

 ### DATA